joelhawksley/identity/talks/2021/slides.md

 ^ S These tests are incredibly fast.
 In our code base they are around 100x faster than controller tests.

+^ Having this ability has been a game changer.

+^ We used to treat DOM tests as a luxury, and now they're basically free.

 ---

 # 2020